Centralizers in Free Associative Algebras and Generic Matrices: Introduction

 \subsection{Acknowledgments}

-This work is a continuation of the work which has been done in \cite{KBRZh} by A. K.-B., F. R. and W. Z..
-We thank for useful discussions with U. Vishne, L. Rowen and L. Makar-Limanov.
+This work is a continuation of our work which has been carried out in \cite{KBRZh} by A. Belov-Kanel, F. Razavinia and W. Zhang.
+These authors contributed equally to this work.
+We thank U. Vishne and L. Rowen for useful discussions and we sincerely thank A. Elishev for revising our writing and providing rich discussions.
+We also thank the anonymous referee for valuable comments improving our manuscript.